Skip to main content

 Fonts

 Beyond feature support, serverful deployments generally offer better performance due to the absence of cold starts and timeouts.
-Additionally, you benefit from faster SSR times based on your server hardware capabilities.
+Additionally, you may benefit from faster SSR times depending on your server hardware capabilities.

 However, serverful deployments come with their own considerations:

-• The deployment and configuration processes may not be as straightforward as the "one-click deployment" feature offered by serverless platforms, but it's still manageable.
+• Deployment Complexity: The process is not as simple as the "one-click deployment" offered by serverless platforms.

-• Servers typically incur higher costs as they run continuously regardless of traffic, unlike serverless pay-per-use models.
+• Cost Management: Servers usually have higher costs because they run all the time, unlike serverless pay-per-use models.

 CONTACT US TODAY